Meet the Wiggle Butt Team

 We take wiggle butts seriously.

-We take working with wiggle butts seriously.
 Our founder, Nicole Kohanski, CTC, CDBC, CBCC-KA, Dip CBST, ADT-IAABC, CPDT-KA, devoted years to earning an education worthy of your pets.
 Nicole graduated with honors from the prestigious Academy for Dog Trainers, earning a Certificate in Training and Counseling (CTC).
 She also earned a Diploma in Canine Behavior, Science and Technology (Dip CBST) from Companion Animal Sciences Institute.
 She is a Certified Dog Behavior Consultant (CDBC) and an Accredited Dog Trainer (ADT-IAABC) from the International Association of Animal Behavior Consultants, a Fear Free Certified Professional and completed the Aggression in Dogs Masters Course.
 She is a Certified Behavior Consultant Canine (CBCC-KA) and Certified Professional Dog Trainer (CPDT-KA) from the Certification Council of Professional Dog Trainers.
 She is also Puppy Start Right instructor.
 Nicole's undergraduate education is a Bachelor's of Science in Business and Ethics.
 She earned her MBA from the Jindal School of Business at the University of Texas at Dallas.

 CTC, with honors